jtsternberg/Cubify-WP/readme.txt

 1. Upload the entire `/cubify-wp` directory to the `/wp-content/plugins/` directory.
 2. Activate Cubify WP through the 'Plugins' menu in WordPress.
-3. Use the shortcode in your WordPress content.
-Something like `[cubify img=/wp-content/plugins/cubify-wp/images/wat.png percentage=50 class=alignright]`. **Note:** Only images on the same server can be used, so best to use images in your media library.
-4. Smile
-5. Share

 == Frequently Asked Questions ==